Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bengals stats and trends

-- Cincinnati is 6-3 against the spread and 7-2 overall in games when it scores more than 22.5 points.
+- Cincinnati is 6-3 against the spread and 7-2 overall this season when the team scores more than 22.5 points.

-- When Cincinnati picks up more than 351.1 yards, the team is 4-4 against the spread and 5-3 overall.
+- In games that Cincinnati picks up over 351.1 yards, the team is 4-4 against the spread and 5-3 overall.

 - The Bengals have turned the ball over 10 more times (21 total) than the Ravens have forced a turnover (11) this season.